Samsung Galaxy S8: White balance

 Prior to the official release, it was reported that some Galaxy S8 displays had a bad white balance, causing them to exhibit a reddish tint.
 Samsung stated that the Galaxy S8 was "built with an adaptive display that optimizes the color range, saturation, and sharpness depending on the environment", but noted that the device's operating system provides settings for manually adjusting the display's appearance and white balance.
 On 21 April, Samsung stated that the red tinting was purely a software issue, and would be patched in a future update.
 The Investor reported that Samsung would replace the affected devices if a software update did not fix the issue.
 Updates in various regions started rolling out in early May, fixing the issue.

 Random restarts

 Reports surfaced at the end of April 2017 that some Galaxy S8 devices were "restarting by themselves".
 Samsung has not yet commented on the issue.

 Insecure facial recognition

 Shortly after the phone's unveiling, bloggers produced a video showing that the Galaxy S8's facial recognition scanner could be tricked to unlock the phone by showing it a photo of the user.
 In a statement to Business Insider, a Samsung spokesperson stated that "Facial recognition is a convenient action to open your phone – similar to the 'swipe to unlock' action.
 We offer the highest level of biometric authentication – fingerprint and iris – to lock your phone and authenticate access to Samsung Pay or Secure Folder".

-There is a high possibility that this issue does not exist at all, and the video in question is actually faked.